mjedmonds/dotfiles/README.md

 ###Plugin Installation
 Some plugins need further steps to install on new systems.
 These instructions were copied from plugin sources.

+NOTE: both of these plugins are no longer a part of my dotfiles, but they serve as a useful example.

 ####Vim - Command-t

 ```